-Advanced Black & White Photography
+Advanced Black & White Photography 3 credits (1 lecture/4 laboratory)

 This class enables the student to extend his or her basic photographic skills.
 Medium and large format cameras are introduced and explored.
 Specialized black and white darkroom skills and attention to print presentation are stressed.
 Lectures and assignments will provide the student with the tools for developing a sense of personal vision through photography.
 Prerequisite: CAR 140.